By Ginevra Benedetti published

 PLUM, PINK, AUBERGINE

-This harmonious scheme utilises a host of pink and purple shades to great effect.
+This harmonious living room color scheme utilises a host of pink and purple shades to great effect.
 The rich aubergine color of the upholstery is echoed by the lampshade, while the plum walls wrap the scheme in warmth.
 Small splashes of pink and yellow lift the scheme from becoming too moody.

 JADE GREEN, PETROL BLUE